vuejs/vuepress/packages/docs/docs/theme/default-theme-config.md

 ## Prev / Next Links

 Prev and next links are automatically inferred based on the sidebar order of the active page.
-You can also explicitly overwrite or disable them using `YAML front matter`:
+You can also explicitly overwrite or disable them globally with [theme config](/theme/default-theme-config.html#git-repository-and-edit-links) or on specific pages using `YAML front matter`:

 ``` yaml
 ---